anapysasi/TDA-for-random-walks/Documentation_rand_walk.md

 ## Configruation.R

 Is a function which pretends to collaps all the previous funtions by giving you as an output any of the random walks defiend before.
-The sintaxis is very simple, you just need to put the following outputs:
+The sintaxis is very simple, you just need to put the following inputs:

 1. __T__: number of steps in the random walk